mariusgarenaux/kbox/README.md

 ```bash
 ./kbox install my-python-env:latest python3 kbox-py3.13
 ```

+> This will create a kernelspec that, when the kernel is started, will start the my-python-env:latest docker container.
+Inside this container, a ipython kernel will be started, with ZMQ ports forwarded outside of the container, towards the jupyter frontend that started the kernel.

 #### Using a Custom Kernelspec Path
 If you have a specific kernel configuration on your disk, you can point KBox to its directory: